ELCA candidates at non-ELCA seminaries

 - Apply for admission through the Office of Admissions and submit entrance approval documents during your first term of studies at a non-ELCA seminary.

-- Student completes affiliation process by submitting affiliation fee of $975, affirmation of intent and candidacy release form
+- Once admitted, you will complete the affiliation process by submitting affiliation fee, affirmation of intent, and candidacy release form.

 - Notice of affiliation is sent to synod and student is assigned an advisor from the faculty

-- Conversation includes candidacy committee, student, Luther Seminary (candidacy and contextual learning staff), and often regional candidacy staff
+- Conversation may include: candidacy committee, student, Luther Seminary (candidacy and contextual learning staff), and often regional candidacy staff

 - Lutheran learning and formation plan established based on stated outcomes